MewX/mewx.github.io/_posts/2023-11-07-hayato-sumino-first-recital-in-sydney.md

 > - SVIP Tickets include a group photo with Mr Hayato
 > - EACH VIP Ticket includes an autographed merchandise

-and the ticket prices are:
+and the ticket prices are (when I purchased):
 - SVIP: A$209.29
 - VIP: ~A$176 (couldn't find any references)
 - Tier 1: A$146.51
 - Tier 2: A$115.13
 - Tier 3: A$83.74
+- Tier 4: A$56.64
 - Disabled: A$62.82

 <center><img src="{{ site.cdn }}imgs/202311/hayato-sumino-venue-map.png" style="max-width:50%;"/></center>